theiagen/public_health_bioinformatics/docs/workflows/genomic_characterization/theiameta_panel.md

     **Read Quantification**

     There are two methods for read quantification to choose from: [`fastq-scan`](https://github.com/rpetit3/fastq-scan) (default) or [`fastqc`](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/).
 Both quantify the forward and reverse reads in FASTQ files.
-In TheiaProk_Illumina_PE, they also provide the total number of read pairs.
+In paired-end workflows, they also provide the total number of read pairs.
 This task is run once with raw reads as input and once with clean reads as input.
-If QC has been performed correctly, you should expect **fewer** clean reads than raw reads. `fastqc` also provides a graphical visualization of the read quality.
+If QC has been performed correctly, you should expect **fewer** clean reads than raw reads. `fastqc` also provides a graphical visualization of the read quality in an HTML file.

     **Read Identification (optional)**

     The `MIDAS` task is for the identification of reads to detect contamination with non-target taxa.
 This task is optional and turned off by default.
 It can be used by setting the `call_midas` input variable to `true`.

-    The MIDAS tool was originally designed for metagenomic sequencing data but has been co-opted for use with bacterial isolate WGS methods.
-It can be used to detect contamination present in raw sequencing data by estimating bacterial species abundance in bacterial isolate WGS data.
-If a secondary genus is detected above a relative frequency of 0.01 (1%), then the sample should fail QC and be investigated further for potential contamination.

-    This task is similar to those used in commercial software, BioNumerics, for estimating secondary species abundance.
+    The MIDAS reference database, located at **`gs://theiagen-large-public-files-rp/terra/theiaprok-files/midas/midas_db_v1.2.tar.gz`**, is provided as the default.
+It is possible to provide a custom database.
+More information is available [here](https://github.com/snayfach/MIDAS/blob/master/docs/ref_db.md).

     ??? toggle "How are the MIDAS output columns determined?"

-        Example MIDAS report in the `midas_report` column:
+        Example MIDAS report in the ****`midas_report` column:

         | species_id | count_reads | coverage | relative_abundance |
         | --- | --- | --- | --- |